 - Optional: a sprig of fresh rosemary.

-- Peel the potatoes, cut them into decent-sized chunks, and put half into the casserole.
+- Peel the potatoes, cut them into decent-sized chunks, and put half into the casserole or saucepan.

 - Arrange the bones of the chops and all the meat on top of the potatoes